An isomorphism of motivic Galois groups: Nori's Galois group

 \section{Nori's Galois group}

-We begin by recalling the construction of Nori motives and the associated motivic Galois group (cf~\cite{nori-lectures}, \cite{huber-mueller:nori}).
-We also describe the universal property of the category of Nori motives in a monoidal setting (Proposition~\ref{pro:N-universal}).
+We begin by recalling the construction of Nori motives and the associated motivic Galois group (cf.~\cite{nori-lectures,huber-mueller:nori,huber-mueller:periods-nori}).
+We also describe the universal property of the category of Nori motives in a monoidal setting (Theorem~\ref{pro:N-universal}).